danahpark/danahpark.github.io/_research/index.md

 -----

 ### Multiphase Flow
 During my undergraduate studies, I studied multi-phase flows and computational fluid dynamics, particularly for naval applications.
 I worked on implementing the water-air simulating capability to the CFD code.
 The newly developed code can simulate problems involving moving objects in the ocean; e.g. naval vessels, marine lives, and underwater devices, such as sensors and cameras.
 In addition, I worked on design optimization of the sprinkler head, combined with computational simulations of the flow around the sprinkler.
-For more technical details:
-This work is advised under Prof. <a href="http://snutt.snu.ac.kr/">Shin Hyung Rhee</a> .
+This work is advised under Prof. <a href="http://snutt.snu.ac.kr/">Shin Hyung Rhee</a>.

  For more technical details: